canonical/karma-alertmanager-proxy-k8s-operator/INTEGRATING.md

 Note that every alertmanager _unit_ requires a separate proxy _app_: a remote cluster of three alertmanager units would require three proxy apps.

+Version compatibility between the remote alertmanager and related applications is not ensured by this charm.

 See [karma-operator](https://github.com/canonical/karma-operator), which
 provides further details on integration.